Gaurav9540/K8s/README.md

    - ClusterIP (default) – for internal communication.
    - NodePort – exposes service on a static port on each node.
    - LoadBalancer – exposes service externally via cloud load balancer.

+6. *Namespace*
+ - Used to logically separate resources in the same cluster (multi-team or multi-project setup).